S3OPS/BloodCraft/canonical-version/Blood-Craft-Canonical.md

 Gods, if he only knew how much it cost me to hear that pain in his voice.
 How desperately I wanted to hold him, comfort him, tell him everything would be alright even though I knew it wouldn't be.
 Not for a long time.

 "She was already dead," I forced myself to say, keeping my voice flat, emotionless.
 Professional.
 I couldn't afford to break down now.
-"I could hear her heartbeat no more."
+"Her heart beats no more."

 The words tasted like ash on my tongue.
 I'd heard Elara's heartbeat for years—monitoring it from afar, ensuring she was safe, knowing that as long as it continued, Riven had time before this burden fell on his shoulders.
 And now it was silent.
 Forever silent.